cjdbarlow/Part-One/electrical_safety.md

 * Earth
 Direct pathway into ground.

-An electrical circuit is completed between an appliance and the powerstation by returning current to the station via the earth.
+An electrical circuit is completed between an appliance and the power station by returning current to the station via the earth.
 This is an **earth referenced power supply**.

 ###Electrical Dangers
 * Active wire shorts to equipment casing